kenmoini/go-zones/README.md

 ;; MSG SIZE  rcvd: 178
 ```

-Note that you may need to handle some SELinux contexts *(like disabling it lol jk kinda not jk)*, and you'll need another tty to kill the spawned container because it does not respond to Ctrl+C (idk why) - also the pod will likely still be running even after `kill -9`'ing the podman execution so don't forget to check for the running container with `podman ps` and `podman kill dns-core-1 && podman rm dns-core-1`
+Note that you may need to handle some SELinux contexts *(like disabling it lol jk kinda not jk)* - also don't forget to clean up the running container with `podman ps` and `podman kill dns-core-1 && podman rm dns-core-1`

 ##### 4. Creating a Service